LCBOWER33/StegoScan/README.md

 # Steganography Test Suite

-(Underneith some test are sample files that have been used to test the tool outlining visually what the test will uncover and how inconspicous files can be when on communication sites)
+(Underneath some tests are sample files that have been used to test the tool outlining visually what the test will uncover and how inconspicuous files can be when on communication sites)

 1. LSB - Uses stegano Python import to check PNG files for plain text messages hidden in the LSB of the file.